Taking Chances (song): Promotion

 On 27 October 2007 Dion appeared on the fourth series of the British talent contest, The X Factor, as a mentor to the show's contestants.
 She also performed "Taking Chances" on the live show which was the world exclusive debut and her first UK performance for five years.
 On 12 November 2007, Dion appeared on The Oprah Winfrey Show and performed the song and took requests from Oprah's audience.
 On 14 November 2012, she went to The Ellen DeGeneres Show to perform the track.
+On 17 November 2007, she performed the song on the Thanksgiving episode of All My Children.
 Later, on 18 November 2007 she performed the song live at the American Music Awards in Los Angeles.
 On 23 November 2007, she went to the American talkshow The View to perform "Taking Chances" as well as "Alone."
 On 27 November 2007, she performed the track on the ABC's dance competition show Dancing with the Stars.
 "Taking Chances" became also a part of the Taking Chances World Tour set list.
 The song was also performed in Dion's 2017 European tour.